arnoks/learngo/exercises/ch2/ex2.3/task.md

 ## Implementation

-a) Using a simple loop to go voer all byte of the input variable x
+a.
+Using a simple loop to go voer all byte of the input variable x
-b) Add package tests benchmark to compare the performance of both versions.
+b.
+Add package tests benchmark to compare the performance of both versions.

 ## Results